Spicery/gingerdocs/ginger_aspirations.rst

   their programming work.
 So they might be students, web site builders, part-time workers, or full-time programmers with a different main programming language.

+  We want :mod:`Ginger` to be the language people turn to for their own projects.
+We call this being their "other" programming language.
+We believe this is the most sincere form of appreciation and its our passionate goal.

 * :mod:`Ginger` is scaleable for team programming.